anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The most formidable weapon against errors of every kind is reason.
+Quote: Do you know what my favorite part of the game is?
+The opportunity to play.

-By: Thomas Paine
+By: Mike Singletary (basketball)